 5.10 – CONTRACTS

-Contracts of the District for equipment, supplies and projects included in the budget approved by the Municipalities shall be made in the name of the District, subject solely to approval by the District Board.
+Contracts of the District for equipment, supplies and projects included in the budget approved under Section 5.12 shall be made in the name of the District, subject solely to approval by the District Board.
 To be binding on the District, all contracts of the District over Five Thousand Dollars ($5000.00) shall require signatures of both the EMS Chief and the President of the District Board.
 The threshold amount for contracts requiring two signatures, as set forth in this Section 5.10, may be changed from time to time by resolution of the District Board.
+Any collective bargaining agreement requires unanimous approval by the Municipal Boards.

 5.11 - CONSTRUCTION

 All contracts for public construction in excess of the threshold amounts set by Wis.
-Stat. § 61.55, as may be amended from time to time, shall be let in accordance with Wis.
-Stat. § 61.55, which is incorporated herein by reference.
-The District Board is authorized to bid, award and administer any such contracts for projects included in the approved budget for the District, as approved by the Municipalities.
+Stat. § 61.54, as may be amended from time to time, shall be let in accordance with Wis.
+Stat. § 61.54, which is incorporated herein by reference.
+The District Board is authorized to bid, award and administer any such contracts for projects included in the approved budget for the District.
 Other purchases of equipment or supplies included in the approved budget may be made directly by the District Board, or its designee, or let to bid in a manner determined by the District Board.

-5.12 BUDGET APPROVAL PROCESS
+5.12-BUDGET APPROVAL PROCESS

+Annually, by September 1, the District Board must recommend approval of a District Budget.
+If the recommended budget, excluding capital expenses (such as a new ambulance), increases, compared to the previous year’s budget, by a percentage that is less than or equal to the percentage change in the U.S. consumer price index for all urban consumers, U.S. city average, as determined by the U.S. department of labor (or another method approved by Wisconsin’s levy limit law), for the 12 months ending on August 31 of the year of the levy, plus 2 percent, then the District budget will only be approved if approved by a majority of the Municipal Boards.
+If the budget increase exceeds the percentage described above, then the budget will only go into effect if approved by all Municipal Boards.

+Notwithstanding anything to the contrary in this Section 5.12 the District Board may recommend, no more than once in a five year period, an increase to the District budget (excluding capital expenses) an amount in excess of the consumer price index plus 2 percent, but not greater than a 10% total increase, and which budget shall only require a vote of the majority of Municipal Boards.

+In the event the Municipal Boards do not approve a budget by December 15, then the previous year’s budget shall be used for the upcoming calendar year, except that expense increases previously approved by the Municipal Boards, such as collective bargaining agreement wage increases, will be added to the budget.

+Any Municipal Board that does not intend to approve the District Budget must affirmatively reject the budget recommended by the District Board by November 15.
+If a Municipal Board has not affirmatively rejected the recommended budget by November 15, it will be deemed approved by that Municipal Board.

+Municipal Boards shall annually make good faith efforts to adopt resolutions permitting a levy increase pursuant to Wis.
+Stat. § 66.0602(3)(h).

-PROFESSIONAL SERVICES
+5.13 PROFESSIONAL SERVICES

 The District Board may employ from time to time or contract for the services of any professional help such as engineers, accountants, attorneys or other consultants with needed expertise.